D. Env in Environmental Science and Engineering

 Research: Research lays the foundation for for D. Env. students to tackle environmental challenges head-on.
-Each student completes a problems course with a faculty member to get the hands-on research experience they need to advance to candidacy, begin their residency, and complete their dissertation research.
+Each student completes a Solutions Course with a faculty member to get the hands-on research experience they need to advance to candidacy, begin their residency, and complete their dissertation research.

 Extensive real world experience: Hands-on experience is ubiquitous in the programs at the Institute of the Environment and Sustainability.
 To solve real-world challenges, one must have real-world experience and that’s why every D. Env. student completes a 2-3 year residency while conducting research to complete their dissertation.